ms/buildtogether.tech/src/thinking.md

     for programming as I see in baseball forums and fan discussions of *Avatar:
     The Last Airbender*.)

-What about <span i="demotivation">demotivation</span>?
+What about [% i "demotivation" %]demotivation[% /i %]?
 Again, it turns out that the same few things turn most people off:

 Unpredictability.
 :   If what you do seems to have no effect on the outcome, you soon learn to
     stop trying.
-This is called <span i="learned helplessness">learned helplessness</span>, and anyone who has ever wrestled with an intermittent bug or a poorly-written grading rubric is familiar with it.
+This is called [% i "learned helplessness" %]learned helplessness[% /i %], and anyone who has ever wrestled with an intermittent bug or a poorly-written grading rubric is familiar with it.

 Unfairness.